alecheckert/strobesim/README.md

 ```

 To simulate two Levy flight states with stability parameters 2.0
-and 1.5 and disperion parameters 0.1 and 3.0:
+and 1.5 and dispersion parameters 0.1 and 3.0:
 ```
     tracks = strobe_multistate(
         10000,   # 10000 trajectories